immcantation/scoper/docs/topics/defineClonesScoper.md

 mod3
 :   if `TRUE` removes `junction_col`(s) with number of nucleotides not modulus of 3.

+max_N
+:   The maximum number of N's to permit in the junction sequence before excluding the record from clonal assignment.
+Note, under model `"hierarchical"` and method `"single"` non-informative positions can create artifactual links between unrelated sequences.
+Use with caution.
+Default is set to be `"NULL"` for no action.

 threshold
 :   the distance threshold for clonal grouping if `model` = `"hierarchical"`; or